circleci/circleci-docs/src-api/source/includes/_builds_and_jobs.md

 ------- | -------------
 revision | The specific revision to build.
 Default is null and the head of the branch is used.
 Cannot be used with tag parameter. tag | The tag to build.
 Default is null.
 Cannot be used with revision parameter. parallel | The number of containers to use to run the build.
-Default is null and the project default is used.
-This parameter is ignored for builds running on our 2.0 infrastructure. build_parameters | Additional environment variables to inject into the build environment.
+Default is null and the project default is used. build_parameters | Additional environment variables to inject into the build environment.
 A map of names to values.

 **Note** Triggering a new job is not currently supported with configurations that specify `version: 2.1`.